The Top Adjustable Bed Frame: Amerisleep

 Amerisleep – 4.5/5

 Great health benefits and prices that makes sense!
 This was the top ranking brand overall.
-Amerisleep offers two adjustable beds: their own ErgoStar Invincible, and the Designer Series from Leggett and Platt.
-Reviews averaged at 4.75/5, with the top-selling Invincible scoring 4.7/5 on over 70 reviews.
+Amerisleep offers one adjustable bed: their signature ErgoStar Invincible, base.
+Reviews averaged at 4.75/5, with the popular Invincible scoring 4.7/5 on over 85 reviews.

 The website publishes their prices online and costs are in line with features.
-Features like massage and zero gravity led many consumers to report health benefits, and both bases have good technical specifications.
+Features like massage and zero gravity led many consumers to report health benefits, and the Ergo Invincible base has good technical specifications.

-With a 20-year manufacturer warranty on the Invincible and 25-year coverage with the Designer Series, customers should feel they are adequately covered.
+The Invincible adjustable bed provides a 20-year limited warranty, keeping customers adequately covered.
 The first year covers parts and labor and then next two years cover parts only.
 The remaining years cover the steel and mechanical base parts found to be defective.

 Adjustable Bed Frame Comparison